hyssostech/sketch-thru-plan-sdk-js/samples/json-api/README.md

 # Sketch-thru-Plan JSON API

-Sketch-thru-Plan (STP) provides a high-level JSON API based on [OpenRPC](https://github.com/open-rpc) that can be used to access services using languages for which an SDK may not be available.
+Sketch-thru-Plan (STP) provides a high-level [JSON-RPC](https://www.jsonrpc.org/specification) API that can be used to access services using languages for which an SDK may not be available.

 ## API access to/from STP